VIDA-NYU/ARGUS/README.md

-# TIM Dashboard
+# ARGUS

-TIM Dashboard is a Hololens data exploration platform developed at New York University.
+ARGUS is a Hololens data exploration platform developed at New York University.
 It can be used to ingest new data or to explore data generated using Hololens.

 [Documentation is available here](https://dashboard-rtd.ptg.poly.edu/index.html#)